r3c/creep/README.md

 ---------------

 Creep supports another configuration file, called _definition_ file.
-It's used to define how to detect changes what preprocessing operations to apply on files upon transfer.
-Name this file `.creep.def` and put it in the same directories your environment files are.
+It's used to define how to detect changes in files and what preprocessing operations should be applied on files upon transfer.
+Create a new `.creep.def` file and put it in the same directories your environment files are.
 As opposed to environment files this one is bound to your project and should be shared along with other project files.

 Definition configuration file uses JSON format and looks like this: